Fiat Money simply explained

 Since fiat money is not tied to a tangible asset, its value depends on the responsible fiscal policy of the government and the central bank.
 Thus, the failure of monetary policy can lead to high inflation and even hyperinflation of a fiat currency.

 An alternative to fiat money is commodity money.
-This is because, unlike fiat-, commodity money, for example the precious metals gold and silver, or commodities such as salt, tobacco or shells, has a certain intrinsic value in the form of the commodity itself, in addition to its exchange value.
+This is because, unlike fiat-, commodity money, for example the precious metals gold and silver, or commodities such as salt, tobacco, or shells, has some intrinsic value in the form of the commodity itself, in addition to its exchange value.
 This is usually a resource that can be consumed or used.

 Spread the knowledge